 A typical ground ant nest in Florida’s sandy soil, showing disturbed earth and multiple entrance holes.
 While distinct mounds are often fire ants, bigheaded ants also excavate soil like this.
 Identifying nesting signs helps locate colonies for effective treatment.

-• Winding trails of tiny reddish-brown ants on driveways, sidewalks, irrigation boxes, trees, and your home’s foundation.
+• Distinct foraging trails: Long, winding lines of tiny reddish-brown ants moving across driveways, sidewalks, irrigation boxes, trees, and along your home’s foundation.

 Bigheaded ants